sigmaister/copy_CollapsOS/apps/basic/README.md

 be used in expressions.
 For example, `print a-6` will print `40`.
 All variables are initialized to zero on launch.

+### Arguments

+Some commands take arguments and there are some common patterns regarding them.

+One of them is that all commands that "return" something (`input`, `peek`, etc.) always to so in variable `A`.

+Another is that whenever a number is expected, expressions, including the ones with variables in it, work fine.

 ### Commands

 There are two types of commands: normal and direct-only.
 The latter can only